Skip to content

 queue.swift

-// Swift does not have a built-in queue class, so Array can be used as a queue
+// Swift does not have a built-in queue class, can use Array as a queue

 var queue: [Int] = []